Shashank0507-blip/Credit-Card-Fraud-Detection-using-Machine-Learning/Libraries Used.md

 * from sklearn.metrics import accuracy_score, f1_score, precision_score, recall_score.

 ### **Libraries that are to be installed manually in the "jupyter" notebook:**
-* import dill
+- import dill
-Code used to install: " !pip install dill "
+  -Code used to install: " !pip install dill "

-* from skopt.space import Real
+- from skopt.space import Real
-from skopt.space import Integer, Categorical
+  -from skopt.space import Integer, Categorical
-Code to install: " !pip install scikit-optimize "
+  -Code to install: " !pip install scikit-optimize "

-* from lightgbm import LGBMClassifier
+- from lightgbm import LGBMClassifier
-Code used to install: " !pip install lightgbm "
+  -Code used to install: " !pip install lightgbm "

-* from imblearn.over_sampling import SMOTE
+- from imblearn.over_sampling import SMOTE
-Code to Install: " !pip install imbalanced-learn "
+  -Code to Install: " !pip install imbalanced-learn "